elshanakbarov-nc/Nota/README.md

 ### Requirements

   * PHP 7.1.3 or Higher
   * PDO.
-MySQL,SQLite or other RDMBS
+MySQL,SQLite or other RDBMS
   * Basic OOP Knowledge

 ### Libraries